anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 }
 ```
 # 2.5.
 Writing tests for both produce and consume
+In the same test, you can hook two steps like below <br/>
++ Step-1) Produce to a topic e.g. `demo-topic` and validate `recordMetadata`
+  + e.g. Produce a record with "key":"1234", "value":"Hello World"

++ Step-2) Consume from the same topic i.e. `demo-topic` and validate `records`
+  + Assert that the same record was in the consumed records "key":"1234", "value":"Hello World", because we might have consumed more that one record if they were produced to the same topic.

 # 3. Writing your first produce and consume test